Boeing backs rival in EU row, stands firm on WTO

-GENEVA (Reuters) - Boeing (BA.N) threw its weight behind Airbus in a row over European Union airline emissions on Thursday, even as it refused to negotiate a settlement in a separate dispute with its arch-rival over aircraft subsidies.
+GENEVA (Reuters) - Boeing threw its weight behind Airbus in a dispute over European Union airline emissions on Thursday, even as it refused to negotiate a settlement in a separate dispute with its arch-rival over aircraft subsidies.

 “This is not about Boeing and Airbus; it is about what is best for our customers and how we are going to get the whole industry to reduce its environmental footprint,” Jim Albaugh told Reuters.